-Торіс Broad Scope partnerships programs) doing what, and what kind of partnership/ collaboration has been adopted 1.
 The Cambodian Agricultural Research and Development Institute (CARDI).
-CARDI is a semi-autonomous, leading agricultural research institute under the jurisdiction of the Ministry of Agriculture, Forestry and Fisheries (MAFF) and Ministry of Economic and Finance (MEF).
+CARDI is a semiautonomous, leading agricultural research institute under the jurisdiction of the Ministry of Agriculture, Forestry and Fisheries (MAFF) and Ministry of Economic and Finance (MEF).
 A core objective of CARDI is to improve the living standard of farmers through agricultural research, training and technology transfer.
 It is a multi-disciplinary research institute, focusing on rice, non-rice and rice-base farming systems in Cambodia.
-It is responsible for: management and leadership of all research ad enhance agricultural development, conducting applied research and transfer ted including agricultural economics, delivering services to support implementar rehabilitation of agricultural development projects development of human resources in the agricultural and, cooperation with relevant research institutions, bo and international.
-Royal University of Agriculture (RUA).
-RUA, as t agricultural university in Cambodia, shall progressive an international level of quality in education, research of agriculture, related sectors and sustaina natural resources.
-Prek Leap National School of Agriculture (PLNSA). conducting applied research and transfer technologies, including agricultural economics, delivering services to support implementation and rehabilitation of agricultural development projects, development of human resources in the agricultural field and, cooperation with relevant research institutions, both national and international.
-Royal University of Agriculture (RUA).
-RUA, as the leading agricultural university in Cambodia, shall progressively achieve an international level of quality in education, research and extension of agriculture, related sectors and sustainable use of natural resources.
-Prek Leap National School of Agriculture (RUNSA).
-7 Infrastructure and financial investments Brief details of important infrastructure relating to research institutions and agricultural universities, and available human resource be provided CARDI: 50 ha of irrigated, rainfed and upland field experiments,Genebank Grain quality, MAS and tissue culture laboratories, Soil and water laboratories, Soli and water laboratories,Plant protection laboratories, • Library • 150 staff (50 Government staff, 100 recruited staff) with 6

-Торіс Broad Scope PhD, 16 MSc and 34 BSc.
-Government budget=0.6 million US\$, International Research collaboration=0.25 million US\$ (2014) RUA, Faculty of Agronomy: 0.8 ha of field experiment Soil, entomology, plant disease, mushroom spawn and tissue culture laboratories, 13 staff with 4 PhD and 7 MSc.
-PLNSA, Department of Agriculture: 20 ha of field research and demonstration, 10 Staff with 1 PhD, 4 MSc and 5 BSc.
-GDA, Rice Crop Department: 4 Development and Seed Centers,85 staff with 1 PhD, 10 MSc and 30 BSc.
-GDA, Department of Horticulture and Cash Crops 3 Development and Seed Centers, 54 staff with 2 PhD, 5 MSc and 23 BSc 8 Major challenges and opportunities (i) Major challenges to be addressed: Strong human resource competition by other agencies resulting in lack of HR, Limited fund from both Government and Donors, Limited functioning of research laboratories, Poor coordination among research institutions. (ii) Opportunities that can be harnessed: Support from the Government Policies, Market orientation research will encourage involvement of private sector, Increase world demand for agricultural products. (iii) Need and potential for future collaboration (within and outside): Proper and effective coordination among national research institutions, Participating in multi-national research projects, Human resource development in agricultural research.
-9 Looking ahead - (short to medium- term) What specific road map- both for short-term (5 years) and medium- term (10) years is envisaged?
-Need to develop national agricultural research road map for short, medium and long term.

-Investment in Agricultural Research for Sustainable Development in China
+It is responsible for:

+- Management and leadership of all research activities to enhance agricultural development - Conducting applied research and transfer technologies, including agricultural economics - Delivering services to support implementation and rehabilitation of agricultural development projects - Development of human resources in the agricultural field and - Cooperation with relevant research institutions, both national and international

+Royal University of Agriculture (RUA) as the leading agricultural university in Cambodia, shall progressively achieve an international level of quality in education, research and extension of agriculture, related sectors and sustainable use of natural resources.

+Prek Leap National School of Agriculture (PLNSA)

+Kampong Cham National School of Agriculture (KCNSA)

+General Directorate of Agriculture (GDA)

+Cambodian Development and Research Institute (CDRI)

+Brief information on important infrastructure relating to research institutions and agricultural universities, and available human resource be provided.

+CARDI:

+- 50 hectares of irrigated, rainfed and upland field experiments

+- Genebank

+- Grain quality, MAS and tissue culture laboratories

+- Soil and water laboratories

+- Plant protection laboratories

+- Library - 150 staff (50 government staff, 100 recruited staff) with six Ph.D., 16 M.Sc. and 34 B.Sc. - Government budget=0.6 million USD, International research collaboration=0.25 million USD (2014)

+RUA, Faculty of Agronomy:

+- 0.8 hectare of field experiment

+- Soil, entomology, plant disease, mushroom spawn and tissue culture laboratories

+- 13 staff with four Ph.D. and seven M.Sc.

+PLNSA, Department of Agriculture:

+- 20 hectare of field research and demonstration, - 10 staff with one Ph.D., four M.Sc. and five B.Sc.

+GDA, Rice Crop Department:

+- Four Development and Seed Centers - 85 staff with one Ph.D., 10 M.Sc. and 30 B.Sc.

+GDA, Department of Horticulture and Cash Crops:

+- Three Development and Seed Centers, - 54 staff with two Ph.D., five M.Sc. and 23 B.Sc.

+- Strong human resource competition by other agencies resulting in lack of HR - Limited fund from both government and donors - Limited functioning of research laboratories - Poor coordination among research institutions

+- Support from the government policies - Market orientation research will encourage involvement of private sector - Increase world demand for agricultural products

+Need and potential for future collaboration (within and outside)

+- Proper and effective coordination among national research institutions - Participating in multi-national research projects - Human resource development in agricultural research

+- What specific road map both for short-term (five years) and medium-term (10 years) is envisaged? - Need to develop national agricultural research road map for short, medium and long-term

+7. Country Status Report: China